Insulation: the best place to start

 The reality is that quite a lot of boiler replacements turn out to be a distress purchase in the middle of the winter when it’s really cold and the old boiler packs up.
 Because it would take too long to sort out better insulation and an EPC, many miss out on the opportunity to go green and end up putting in another gas or oil boiler because it’s the quickest thing to do.
 So, in the words of Baden Powell, get insulated early and “be prepared”.

 Since the 1960’s the recommended thickness of loft insulation has risen over the years from the original 65mm, to the current building regulations requirement of 270mm for new builds and is also recommended for retrofitting purposes.
 However, depending on the circumstances of your own particular property you may wish to exceed the current requirements, as there’s a good chance the regulations will be raised again in the not too distant future.
-You can find out more on loft insulation from the Energy Savings Trust website.
+You can find out more on loft insulation from the Energy Savings Trust website or this handy fact sheet from the Centre for Sustainable Energy.

 The most common and cheapest type of loft insulation is Rockwool.
 This is laid between the joists up to the top level, then at a 45-degree angle for the remainder, up to a minimum of 270mm.
 This is an easy DIY job not requiring any special tools except perhaps gloves, a boiler suit or that old pair of dungarees you’ve been meaning to take to the charity shop, and a face mask.